nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/installing-patches/patching-basics/understanding-patch-types.md

 If you encounter an issue that is not yet addressed in a Fix Pack, you can request at Hotfix via a [Help Center ticket](https://help.liferay.com/hc).
 The Liferay Support Team works with you to determine if the issue is with the product, and provides a fix for any unintended product behavior.

+Some Hotfixes depend on Fix Packs.
+If you attempt to install a Hotfix that depends on a Fix Pack, the Patching Tool notifies you.
+Go to the [Customer Portal](https://customer.liferay.com/downloads) and obtain the Fix Pack.
+Once all the necessary patches are downloaded to the `patches` folder, the Patching Tool installs them.

+If you already have a Hotfix installed and a Fix Pack that contains that Hotfix is released, the Patching Tool manages this for you.
+Fix packs always supersede Hotfixes; so when you install a Fix Pack, any Hotfixes it contains are uninstalled and the Fix Pack version of the fix is installed in its place.

 ## Service Packs

 A Service Pack is built on top of the original DXP GA major release and includes the latest Fix Pack, latest Patching Tool, and latest bundled Marketplace applications.
 The Fix Pack in a Service Pack can include fixes that require more extensive testing that a regular Fix Pack.